DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/10 Show and Hide the Popup/05 User Interaction.md

-Enable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property to allow a user hide the Popup component by clicking the Close button.
+Enable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property to allow a user to hide the Popup component by clicking the **Close** button.

 ---
 ##### jQuery